 About Kedarkantha Trek

 The journey to this beautiful abode starts at Sankri which is located at a distance of around 197 km from Dehradun.
-It takes around 7 hours by road from Dehradun to Sankri and the journey takes you along zigzag roads in the backdrop of lofty mountains with mountain rivers bubbling effervescently in close proximity.
-Enroute you cross Mussoorie, Damta, Nain Bhag village, Purola, Harsaadi, and Natwad before reaching the remote village of Sankri.
-Throughout the route, you are treated to the magnificent views of Mussoorie, awe-inspiring views of high altitude mountains and rivers such as Yamuna, Ganga, Kedarganga, Supin and Tons rejuvenate you with their sparkling waters.
+It takes around 7 hours by road from Dehradun to Sankri and the journey takes you along zigzag roads in the backdrop of lofty mountains with mountain rivers bubbling effervescently nearby.
+En route, you cross Mussoorie, Damta, Nain Bhag village, Purola, Harsaadi, and Natwad before reaching the remote village of Sankri.
+Throughout the route, you are treated to the magnificent views of Mussoorie, and awe-inspiring views of high-altitude mountains and rivers such as Yamuna, Ganga, Kedarganga, Supin, and Tons rejuvenate you with their sparkling waters.

-At an elevation of about 6,400 feet, Sankri is a quaint village located in the foothills of Himalayas.
-It serves as the base camp for Kedarkantha trek.
-Trekking route from Sankri takes you to Juda ka Talab, the sacred mountain lake, as you journey along local trails and dense forests.
+At an elevation of about 6,400 feet, Sankri is a quaint village located in the foothills of the Himalayas.
+It serves as the base camp for the Kedarkantha trek.
+The trekking route from Sankri takes you to Juda ka Talab, the sacred mountain lake, as you journey along local trails and dense forests.

-You are treated to the magical panorama of amazingly beautiful campsites enroute your trek to Kedarkantha.
+You are treated to the magical panorama of amazingly beautiful campsites en route to your trek to Kedarkantha.

-Juda Ka Talab, the first campsite, is the picturesque campsite located at an altitude of about 9,000 feet.
-Juda Ka Talab captivates with a beauty so serene that you blink twice to feel if the place really exists.
+Juda Ka Talab, the first campsite, is a picturesque campsite located at an altitude of about 9,000 feet.
+Juda Ka Talab captivates with a beauty so serene that you blink twice to see if the place exists.
 A thicket of mighty oak and tall pine trees with colossal mountains in the background surround the glacial lake imparting the look of a protective shield.
-Juda Ka Talab weather ranges from -12 to -1 in winter months, 15 to 17 degrees in spring and summer months and -2 to 8 degrees in the fall season.
+Juda Ka Talab weather ranges from -12 to -1 in winter months, 15 to 17 degrees in spring and summer months, and -2 to 8 degrees in the fall season.

 It is an ideal trek for that it journeys you through a beautiful vista of Himalayan beauty.
 Kedarkantha trek base camp leading to the majestic summit treats you to a magical panorama of open highlands, expansive meadows, steep slopes, and lofty mountain ranges.